 The size of a PST file has always been the reason for concern for most Outlook users and email administrators.
 Even the PST files running on Unicode format become susceptible to corruption as they grow larger.
 Other problems with large or oversized PSTs include slow performance.
 In order to address these problems, you can split your large PST file into smaller and manageable PSTs.
-Stellar Phoenix PST File Splitter allows you to break your Outlook PST into multiple PST files based on various criterions, such as Date, Size, Mail ID, and Folder.
-Steps to Split Single Large PST File
+Stellar PST File Splitter allows you to break your Outlook PST into multiple PST files based on various criterions, such as Date, Size, Mail ID, and Folder.

-Run Stellar Phoenix PST File Splitter.
+Run Stellar PST File Splitter.
 On the main interface, click 'Split Single File'.

 On the next screen, click 'Select PST File' to browse for the PST file to be split.
 When you select the file, its path will be shown in the 'Select Outlook Data File (PST):' textbox.
 Click 'Find PST File' to locate the file if you do not its exact location.